cnjinhao/nana-handbook/Nana Handbook.md

 }
 ```

-`calc_pi()` has 2 parameters, the first parameter specifies the number of digits of Pi will be generated, the second parameter is a function object used for informing the UI to update the progress.
-The return value of `calc_pi()` is the generated Pi.
+`calc_pi()` has 2 parameters.
+The first parameter specifies the number of digits of Pi that will be generated.
+The second parameter is a function object used for informing the UI to update the progress widget.
+The return value of `calc_pi()` will be the generated Pi.

 Now, let's integrate the `calc_pi()` into the Pi Calculator program.